holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

  - How is this piece of code working?
  - What to expect given certain input?
- - What is happening if something goes wrong or how it will behave under certain conditions?
+ - What is happening if something goes wrong?
+ - How it will behave under certain conditions?

 The how, if answered properly, will tell you all about it.

 Let's take [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) as an example.
 A simple game, with even simpler rules.
 But is it?
 Not so while ago I was conducting, with a colleague of mine, an interview for an engineer position for our company.
-Fizz Buzz came out, and I asked: given that you know how it works, how many tests would you write (yes, that was a trick question).
+Fizz Buzz came out, and I asked: given that you know how it works, how many tests would you write to explain the rules (yes, that was a trick question).
 The answer was: around 50.
 I asked why?
 Why not 100?
 OK - perhaps 60, 70 (was the answer).
 The person interviewed clearly did not understand what I wanted to achieve.

 What is the number of tests, the maximum number of tests Fizz Buzz requires, in order to answer the how behind it?